Immuno PCR/IPCR/qIPCR is a “combination of the efficiency of RT-PCR and specificity of the ELISA method”.

 In the second step, the sample is added to the tube.

 In this step, the sample molecules are bound to the primary antibody and make the conjugate.
 The unbounded sample molecules are washed off by the washing buffer.

 After that, the oligonucleotide linked or the primer-linked secondary antibody is added to the tube.

 In the second step, it immediately reacts with the secondary antibody-oligonucleotide-linked conjugate.

 The excess conjugates are removed by washing.

-Here the oligonucleotide primers are fluorescent labelled.
+Here the oligonucleotide primers are fluorescent-labeled.
 Hence it is detected during the PCR.

 In each cycle, the primes bind with the template DNA and amplify it, the amplification is detected by the machine and recorded.

-The amplicons are determined and so the antigen which is conjugated with it.
+The amplicons are determined and so is the antigen which is conjugated with it.

 Read more on our immuno-genetics articles: